hass-agent/HASS.Agent-Documentation/docs/en/contributing/docs/easy-editing.md

 # Easier method of editing the documentation

 You can easily edit parts of pages by clicking the edit button at the top right of any page.
-It will link you to github and help you fork the repo and edit the file.
+That button opens the page source in the `HASS.Agent-Documentation` repo on GitHub and helps you fork the docs repo and edit the file directly in your browser.

 ## Further Reading